Alert

 The Rosie Rueter Trail and Incline Challenge are open daily from sunrise to sunset.
 The Incline features 132 steps, and the Rosie Rueter Trail loop that leads to and from the parking lot is just over a mile long.
 To access these trails, visitors should turn west off of Heirloom Parkway when they reach the Rueter-Hess Water Purification Facility and continue west to the designated Incline parking area.

-The Newlin Gulch trail is approximately 7 miles long (out and back) from the entrance station.
+The Newlin’s Gold trail connects to the Percy Hess Trail and is approximately 7 miles long (out and back) from the entrance station.
 It is located on the reservoir property’s southern boundary.
 Access to this trail is Friday through Monday from 8:00 am to 6:00 pm.
-If you want to drive to the trail access point, a $10.00 entry reservation is required.
+If you want to drive into the reservoir, a $10.00 vehicle access reservation is required.
 Click here to obtain the reservation

 Are running or bike trails available?